kcajj/recombinant_population_analysis/notes/note1.md

 the accuracy is always around 99%. for now we are happy with this result.

-## Extract the array of recombination evidences from Aionostat data
+## make predictions on Aionostat data

 ### phage isolates sequences